RadovicDanilo/Reaper-Keyboard-Foot-Controller/README.md

 ## 🚀 Set the AHK script to run on startup

-This is easily achived by creating a shortcut to the script and placing it in the windwos startup folder.
 This is easily achieved by creating a shortcut to the script and placing it in the Windows startup folder (`shell:startup`).

 ---